isaidcornejo/coherence-field/paper_versions/README.md

 **“A Scalar Diagnostic for Empirical Score Alignment on Fisher Manifolds”**

-The purpose of this archive is to preserve the evolution of the scientific document across major revisions without cluttering the main `paper/` directory.
-Each version is stored in its own folder and includes the compiled PDF and optional internal notes.
+The goal of this archive is to preserve the evolution of the scientific document across major revisions without cluttering the main `paper/` directory.
+Each version is stored in its own dedicated folder and contains the compiled manuscript along with optional notes explaining the changes or providing additional context.

 ---